mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 # VIII

-Matt pretended the read the menu on the wall.
+Matt pretended to read the menu on the wall.
 He already knew what he was going to order and there wasn't anyone in line.
 And it's not like he could make out what the menu said from this distance anyways.

 As he stood there, he ran through the plan again and again: the casual smile, the order, the motion required to pull out his phone....